-Board Members Professional Qualifications, Skills and Expertise Weldon Wilson Mr. Wilson is Vice Chairman of RLGH.
-Prior to joining Resolution Life in the United States, he served as an Executive Board member of the Swiss Re Group and was responsible for Admin Re® in the U.S. and U.K. Chairman of the Board Prior to Swiss Re, Weldon was General Counsel of Life Re Corporation, which was acquired by Swiss Re in 1998.
-He started his career as an attorney for two private law firms in Texas, representing the life insurance industry.
-Mr. Carne is regarded as a leading expert in the global reinsurance space, having a wealth of experience in ILS as well as traditional P&C and life reinsurance markets, having worked with large public companies, highly technical, non-public ventures and start-ups over the past 30 years.
-Former roles include Managing Director at KPMG in Bermuda and a Partner & CFO of Hudson Structured Capital Management Limited (HSCM), an SEC Registered Investment Advisor ("RIA").
-Jason Carne Independent Non- Executive Director Post retirement acts as an Independent Non-Executive Director, Audit and/or Risk Committee chair to several companies including the Integral Funds Group, Triangle Life Ltd and AEL Re Bermuda Ltd (a subsidiary of American Equity Investment Life Group).
-Currently on the Advisory Board to HSCM.
-Mr. Carne is a Fellow of the Institute of Chartered Accountants of England and Wales, a member of the Chartered Professional Accountants of Bermuda and qualified as an Associate in Reinsurance.
+Board Members Professional Qualifications, Skills and Expertise John Hele Group President and Chief Operating Officer Chairman of the Board Mr. Hele serves as the President and Chief Operating Officer of RLGH.
+Mr. Hele has held various senior positions in the insurance industry, including as EVP for MetLife, Inc., Chief Financial Officer ("CFO") at ING Groep NV, and CFO, Treasurer & Executive VP for Arch Capital Group Ltd, Bermuda.
+Mr. Hele spent a number of years working at Merrill Lynch & Co. in Investment Banking, Financial Institutions Group.
+Mr. Hele is a Member of The American Academy of Actuaries, and a Fellow of the Society of Actuaries and of the Canadian Institute of Actuaries and holds a Bachelor of Math degree from The University of Waterloo. lason Carne Mr. Carne is an independent non-executive director of Resolution Re Ltd. and has worked for over 30 in the Bermuda reinsurance market.
+He has significant experience in the Life and Annuity, Insurance Linked Securities and traditional P&C sectors.
+Former roles include Managing Director at KPMG in Bermuda and a Partner & CFO of Hudson Structured Capital Management Limited (HSCM), an SEC Registered Investment Advisor (RIA).
+Jason Carne Independent Non- Executive Director Post retirement, Mr. Carne acts as an Independent Non-Executive Director, Audit and/or Risk Committee chair to several companies including the Integral Funds Group, Triangle Life Ltd. and AEL Re Bermuda Ltd (a subsidiary of American Equity Investment Life Group), and currently sits on the Advisory Board to HSCM.
+Mr. Carne is a Fellow of the Institute of Chartered Accountants of England and Wales, a member of the Chartered Professional Accountants of Bermuda and holds an Associate in Reinsurance designation.
 Jonathan Moss Mr. Moss serves as the Group Chief Risk Officer of RLGH.
-Prior to this, he was the Chief Financial Officer at AVIVA France SA, a unit of Aviva plc, from 2015.
-Mr. Moss also served as the Chief Executive Officer of the Heritage Division of Friends Life Group Ltd. and Group Chief Executive Officer of Pearl Group Services Ltd. RLGH Group Chief Risk Officer During his earlier career, Mr. Moss held executive positions at AMP Life, London Life and National Provident Life, as well as Pearl Group Holdings and Phoenix Group Holdings.
-He has been a fellow of the Institute and Faculty of Actuaries since 1990.
-John Hele John C. R. Hele serves as the President and Chief Operating Officer of RLGH.
-He has held various senior positions in the insurance industry, including as EVP for MetLife, Inc., Chief Financial Officer at ING Groep NV, and Chief Financial Officer, Treasurer & Executive VP for Arch Capital Group Ltd, Bermuda.
-He spent a number of years at Merrill Lynch & Co. in Investment Banking, Financial Institutions Group.
-President and Group COO He is a Member of The American Academy of Actuaries, and a Fellow of the Society of Actuaries and of the Canadian Institute of Actuaries and holds a Bachelor of Math degree from The University of Waterloo.
+Prior to this, he was the CFO at AVIVA France SA, a unit of Aviva plc, from 2015.
+Mr. Moss also served as the CEO of the Heritage Division of Friends Life Group Ltd. and Group CEO of Pearl Group Services Ltd. Group Chief Risk Officer During his earlier career, Mr. Moss held executive positions at AMP Life, London Life and National Provident Life, as well as Pearl Group Holdings and Phoenix Group Holdings.
+Mr. Moss has been a fellow of the Institute and Faculty of Actuaries since 1990.
+Weldon Wilson Group Vice Chairman Mr. Wilson is Vice Chairman of RLGH.
+Prior to joining Resolution Life in the United States, he served as an Executive Board member of the Swiss Re Group and was responsible for Admin Re® in the U.S. and U.K. Prior to Swiss Re, Weldon was General Counsel of Life Re Corporation, which was acquired by Swiss Re in 1998.
+Mr. Wilson started his career as an attorney for two private law firms in Texas, representing the life insurance industry.